How to Change Roller Skate Wheels? – Guide for All Skaters

 If you are reattaching existing wheels and a similar scenario occurs, the skate bearings are likely the problem.
 They might be bent or wonky.
 You need to remove them from the wheels with, and switch new ones in.
 Use a roller skate tool, bearing puller, or bearing press and bearings to do this.

-Note: For more instructions, check out our How To Remove Roller Skate Wheel Bearings post.
+Note: For more instructions, check out our guide to putting bearings in roller skate wheels post.

 How long do roller skate wheels last?